 As referenced earlier, it’s becoming increasingly clear that diversity in company leadership is beneficial for organizations - not just for saving face and avoiding public relations crises but also for boosting the bottom line.
 A McKinsey analysis found that companies in the top quartile for gender diversity on the leadership team were 25% more likely to have above-average profitability than companies in the fourth quartile.
 Of course, it’s not enough to just focus on women when addressing diversity.

 Use your demographic data to look specifically at your company’s leadership.
 Do you have diversity in your C-suite?
 Managers?
 Board members?
 If not, your organization should prioritize diversity in at least some of these critical roles.

 Finally, you can’t just look at who your organization hires.
-You also need to evaluate who you collaborate with to ensure that bias isn’t sneaking into that selection process.
+You must also evaluate who you collaborate with to ensure that bias isn’t sneaking into that selection process.

 Are you using diverse suppliers or giving underrepresented businesses a chance at a vendor relationship?
 Do you have varied speakers for different educational sessions and seminars?
 Your company can benefit from those different services, approaches, and points of view.

 You can’t manage what you can’t measure

 DEI metrics are somewhat of a hot-button issue.
 However, it’s difficult for a company to improve its diversity, equity, and inclusion strategies if they don’t know where they’re starting or what they’re working toward.